George Alexander (footballer): Chelmsford City

 On 2 February 2024, Alexander signed for National League South side Chelmsford City on a permanent deal.
 Alexander scored his first goal for the club against Eastbourne Borough in a 3–0 victory.

 Eastbourne Borough

 On 7 May 2024, Alexander signed for Eastbourne Borough ahead of the 2024–25 season.

+Hornchurch

+On 19 March 2026, Alexander joined National League South side Hornchurch.

+On 29 August 2026, Alexander returned to Chelmsford City on loan, following Hornchurch's promotion to the National League.

 Personal life

 Born into a family of Millwall fans, his father, Gary, was a professional footballer and played for the club for three years between 2007 and 2010.